5121f/pacrs/README.md

 - `pacrs list --upgradable` is alternative to `pacman -Qu` but uses actual info as if you would update indexes with `pacman -Sy` but pacrs actually not affects your local index for that.
+- `pacrs packages` supports multiple filters which allows you to find, for example AUR packages installed as dependencie - `pacrs packages --aur --deps`.

 ## Pros and cons in relation to `pacman` and `paru`